The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 "Maybe I just want you to love yourself?"

 Now she pushed herself back against the violation.
 Now she welcomed it.
 She threw her head back, admiring the sinewy strength of her Other body.
-She lost herself in the hundreds and hundreds of reflected images of herself, and herself, and herself, over and over and over again.
-There was a cut just above her lip, and blood filled her mouth.
+She lost herself in the hundreds and hundreds of reflections, and herself, and herself, over and over and over again.
 She saw the bloody O of her lips in the broken mirror and thought: Oh yes, lips as red as blood.
-Oh yes.

 When it was over, the Other seemed to have lost something of its tangibility.
-She was disappointed; she would have hoped she had more substance than that.
-The Queen cleaned and dressed herself.
-She felt vacant.
-She kicked the broken glass with her bare foot.
+The Queen was disappointed; she would have hoped she had more substance than that.
+She cleaned and dressed herself, then kicked the broken glass with her bare foot.
 "What now?" she said.

 "The relief to the curse that laid your daughter low is simple," said the Other.
 "All she requires is true love's first kiss."